-Today, more than 175,000 students attend Miami Dade College, a state-supported college with eight campuses and numerous outreach centers.
+Today, more than 165,000 students attend Miami Dade College, a state-supported college with seven campuses, two centers and numerous outreach centers.
 We are the largest institution of higher education in the United States and one of the most highly regarded colleges in the nation.

 Each of our campuses has its own distinct identity and specialties.
 But, they also offer a broad base of general education courses, allowing you to take first-year classes at any of our campuses (except the Medical Campus).
 That means you get to decide what campus you want to attend.
 Take all of your first-year classes at one campus, or follow the path of some of our working students and take morning classes near your home and evening and weekend classes near your place of work.
 As you begin to take more advanced courses, you may need to focus your studies at a specific campus where your program is offered.